 NI VeriStand provides a framework for real-time testing applications such as embedded software validation and real-time control and monitoring of mechanical test cell applications.
 The NI-XNET family of products includes a series of high-performance CAN, LIN, and FlexRay interfaces.
 These interfaces are optimized for applications that require real-time, high-speed manipulation of hundreds of CAN, LIN and FlexRay frames and signals, such as HIL simulation, rapid control prototyping, bus monitoring, automations control and more.
 This section will go through the installation process, configuring the VeriStand environment and setting up NI-XNET ports and databases.

-To get started with NI-XNET and NI VeriStand, the first step is to ensure the correct software is installed on the computer and the target in the proper order.
-Go through the first two steps of the section entitled New Installation in the Installation Order for Multiple NI Software Products knowledgebase in order to start the setup of the system.
+To get started with NI-XNET and NI VeriStand, the first step is to ensure the correct software is installed on the computer and the target is in the proper order.
+Go through the first two steps of the section entitled New Installation in the Installation Order for Multiple NI Software Products knowledgebase to start the setup of the system.
 As a note, the NI LabVIEW Development Environment is not required for all hardware platforms.
 If the hardware platform that is being used doesn’t require NI LabVIEW, go to the next step.
 There are some notes included in this section below based on the hardware in the system.

-Once the first two steps are completed, the next step is to go through the section entitled Software Installation in the Getting Started with NI VeriStand whitepaper in order to complete setup of the system based on the hardware in the system.
+Once the first two steps are completed, the next step is to go through the section entitled Software Installation in the Getting Started with NI VeriStand whitepaper to complete the setup of the system based on the hardware in the system.

 NI VeriStand uses projects to help get up and running quickly.
 To set up the project correctly and understand all the available options, complete the Create a Project section in the Getting Started with NI VeriStand tutorial.Figure 1.
 The controller specification screen enables NI VeriStand to communicate with the appropriate device and at the specified target rate.